- Home - Hiking Trails - Hiking LA Hike the Three T’s Trail

 If you want to avoid the more populated trails, you can simply turn around here and retrace your steps back to the Icehouse Canyon Trailhead.
 The rest of the hike directions here follow a loop route back to the hike start.

 The Three T’s Trail descends down to the last saddle.
 Here’s the last little climb on the Three T’s Trail to Thunder Mountain.
 It’s not so bad.
 You’ve reached the end of the Three T’s Trail!
 Make the right at the end of the trail.
 You’ll be in the Thunder Mountain ski area.
 Continue straight on the trail in the Thunder Mountain ski area.
 Hike to the right at the fork to the Thunder Mountain summit.
 Here’s the Thunder Mountain summit.
 Check it out and head back to the last fork.
 Make the hard right back at the fork.
 Avoid the steep ski run to the left and keep hiking on the dirt road.
 The road is easy to follow.
 You’ll see Baldy Notch in the distance.
 Baldy Notch is where you’re going.
 There’s a split.
 The sign says you can go either way.
 To the right the road continues and is longer, to the right you go down a (not too steep) ski run which is shorter.
 Choose your poison and head to Baldy Notch.
 You’re at Baldy Notch.
 Here you can ring the big bell, get a bite to eat, or just continue through.
 You’ve got options.
 If you do want to eat, it’s all downhill from here, so feel free to gorge yourself.
 The trail to continue down the mountain is by the ski rental joint.
 Head down the dirt road.
 This is the start of about 6 miles of descending.
 Enjoy it, you’ve earned it.
 You can take ski lift up to the notch if you want to revisit.
 If you look down you’ll see the trail winding down below you.
 You’ll be following this all the way down.
 When you come to the first intersection, make the right to continue on the dirt road.
 After a while there’s a side road to the left that steeply heads down to the ski lift parking area.
 Stay right on the more gradually descending road.
 The road is easy to follow.
 Just keep going down.
 You’ll see the small Ski Hut Trail coming in from the right.
 Towards the bottom you’ll come to the falls.
 At the falls, the road becomes paved.
 And soon comes out to Manker Flats, where there are porta-potties.
 When you come to Mt Baldy Road, make the right.
 The last stretch of the hike follows Mt Baldy Road down to the Icehouse Canyon Trailhead.
 The Manker Flats parking lot is usually pretty full, as it’s the main parking to hike Mt Baldy.
 Keep an eye open for traffic as you walk down Mt Baldy Road.
 Stick to the side with the wide shoulder.
 When I did this walk, about a dozen people asked if I needed a ride, so if you want to skip hiking this section, you can probably hitch.
 Eventually you’ll reach the junction with the Icehouse Canyon Trailhead.
 Make the left to end the hike Here you are, back at the Icehouse Canyon Trailhead parking lot.
 Hope you enjoyed the hike.
+An easy way to give back is to simply pick up any trash you see on the trail.
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.

 If you want a great mountain hike without the crowds, hike Ontario Peak (8,696 ft) and Bighorn Peak.
 You might see more bighorn sheep than people!